Arkansas HVAC License: How to Become an HVAC Contractor in Arkansas

-What Is the Median Salary for an HVAC Technician in Arkansas?
+What Is the Mean Salary for an HVAC Technician in Arkansas?

-HVAC Mechanic: The average wage for an HVAC Mechanic is $29.91 per hour in Arkansas and $8,000 overtime per year.
+HVAC Mechanic: The average wage for an HVAC Mechanic is $31.99 per hour in Arkansas.

-HVAC Supervisor: The average base salary for an HVAC Supervisor is $59,250 per year in Arkansas and $9,375 overtime per year.
+HVAC Supervisor: The average base salary for an HVAC Supervisor is $68,108 per year in Arkansas.

 Salaries can vary widely, depending on the city where you work and other factors like education, certifications, additional skills, and the number of years you have spent in your profession.

 Getting the most out of an HVAC technician, no matter where they are in their licensing journey, takes work.
 ServiceTitan’s cloud-based, all-in-one HVAC software gives technicians and business owners the technology they need to do the work efficiently, and the data they need to do it smartly.

 SMS communications that keep customers informed about the technician’s visit.

 Location-specific service history, including recorded calls, accessible from the mobile app.

 Required forms that ensure every job is done right, driving consistency.